Biology (BIOL)

 This course examines the cellular and molecular biology of the skeleton with particular emphasis on signaling pathways, molecules, and genes that regulate the activity of bone cells.
 Course content includes readings from primary scientific literature, interpretation of research data, and integration of multiple biological concepts to interpret cell and tissue behavior as it relates to skeletal physiology, pathology, and interactions with extraskeletal systems.

-This course introduces students to the principles of neurobiology.
+Introduces the principles of neurobiology.
 Emphasis is placed on human neuroscience but examples from a wide range of invertebrates and vertebrates are used to best illustrate neurobiological principles, concepts, and mechanisms.
-The course also includes a laboratory component focusing on neuroanatomy.
+Companion course to BIOL 573L.

 BIOL 584.
 TOPICS IN MOLECULAR BIOTECHNOLOGY.
 2 Credits.